daftspunk/Font-Autumn/README.md

 The full suite of pictographic icons, examples, and documentation can be found at: http://daftspunk.github.io/Font-Autumn/

+## Remember when Font-Awesome was cool?

+We do, that's why this repository uses:

+* Font files from version 4
+* LESS styles from version 3
+* Documentation from version 2

+We'll also be adding some more icon packs later down the track.

 ## License

 - The Font Awesome font is licensed under the SIL OFL 1.1: